Politics of Brandenburg

-The Politics of Brandenburg takes place within a framework of a federal parliamentary representative democratic republic, where the Federal Government of Germany exercises sovereign rights with certain powers reserved to the states of Germany including Brandenburg.
-The three main parties are the centre leftist Social Democratic Party of Germany (SPD), the leftist Left Party and the centre rightist Christian Democratic Union.
+The politics of Brandenburg takes place within a framework of a federal parliamentary representative democratic republic, where the Federal Government of Germany exercises sovereign rights with certain powers reserved to the states of Germany including Brandenburg.
+The four main parties are the centre-left Social Democratic Party of Germany (SPD), the far-right Alternative for Germany (AfD), the populist left Sahra Wagenknecht Alliance (BSW), and the centre-right Christian Democratic Union.

-Every five years, all Germans residing in the State over the age of 18 elect the members of the Landtag of Brandenburg.
-This regional parliament or legislature then elects the Minister-President and confirms the cabinet members.
+Every five years, all Germans residing in the state over the age of 18 elect the members of the Landtag of Brandenburg.
+This regional parliament or legislature then elects the minister-president and confirms the cabinet members.

+The Social Democratic Party of Germany (SPD) has been the biggest party in every election since 1990 Brandenburg state election.